-Founded by dance historian Carol Tetén, Dance Through Time is an historical dance company committed to the research, preservation, reconstruction, and performance of historical social and theatrical dances of the past 600 years.
+Founded in 1980s San Francisco by dance historian Carol Tetén, Dance Through Time is an historical dance company committed to the research, preservation, reconstruction, and performance of historical social and theatrical dances of the past 600 years.

 Dance Through Time has toured extensively across the United States entertaining, as well as educating audiences in the history of social dance.
 The company has partnered with the San Francisco Symphony, the San Francisco LGBT Center, the City of Paso Robles, the Napa Valley Opera House, ODC, De Rompe y Raja Cultural Association, Young Audiences of Northern California, the Center for Contemporary Opera, and others to create historically informed performances to the delight of thousands of audience members of all ages.
 Dance Through Time is committed to embodying the past in order to understand and celebrate the present.

 Dance Through Time has received international recognition for its loving attention to authenticity, stringent artistic standards, and critically-acclaimed performances.
 Arts in Education programs, video archives and modern notations preserve the Company's work for future generations.
 Dance Through Time's recent milestones include its 12th national tour and a recent performance in San Francisco's Gay Pride Parade.